The World’s most extensive research project looking into the geological storage of carbon dioxide in a depleted oil reservoir....Learn More

 A major international research program looking at the capture, transport, injection and storage of carbon dioxide in a geological formation....Learn More

-The PTRC’s Business-Led Network of Centres of Excellence in enhanced oil recovery offers the most comprehensive set of projects investigating environmental and economic improvements to oil production....Learn More
+Since 1998 the PTRC has been funding enhanced oil recovery research and offers the most comprehensive set of projects investigating environmental and economic improvements to oil production....Learn More

 The Petroleum Technology Research Centre (PTRC) is a not-for-profit corporation founded in 1998 to foster research and development into enhanced oil recovery and carbon storage, with the goals of improving recovery rates while reducing the environmental footprint of the oil and gas industry.